morpheus65535/bazarr/README.md

 ## Major Features Include:

 * Support for major platforms: Windows, Linux, macOS, Raspberry Pi, etc.
-* Automatically add new episodes from Sonarr
+* Automatically add new series and episodes from Sonarr
+* Series based configuration for subtitles languages
 * Scan your existing library for internal and external subtitles and download any missing
+* Keep history of what was downloaded from where and when
 * Manual search so you can download subtitles on demand
 * Ability to delete external subtitles from disk
+* Currently support 184 subtitles languages
 * And a beautiful UI based on Sonarr

+## Supported subtitles providers:
+* addic7ed
+* legendastv
+* opensubtitles
+* podnapisi
+* shooter
+* subscenter
+* thesubdb
+* tvsubtitles

 ## Running from Source